consensus2017/hackathon/whitepaper.md

 Hence, we define a **resource** as a single lane on a road.

 We then define an **asset** as the resource space currently occupied by a node, including the minimum safe distance to the front and the rear of the node, based on the node's velocity.
-In practice, when a node is in formation, the asset is that position in the formation.**
+In practice, when a node is in formation, the asset is that position in the formation.

-*NEED: to think through this a little more.
-Perhaps it's easier to just define the asset as that position in the formation on that resource.*
+_Future Work: Need to think through this a little more.
+Perhaps it's easier to just define the asset as that position in the formation on that resource._

 We ignore minimum safe distances to the side for simplicity.